All Episodes

 I suspected somebody.

-I wanted to find out if you were in on some program I didn't know about because no, I look at if somebody had told me we're gonna do this, I would have put the kibosh on this.
+I wanted to find out if you were in on some program I didn't know about because no, I look at it.

-There's no nothing on this program is scripted.
+There's no, nothing on this program is scripted.

-So I, you know, who knows, Snerdly?
+So I, you know, who knows, Snerdley?

-I mean, I don't challenge your loyalties, I don't question your loyalties, but that's why I didn't send the email in the end.
+I don't question your loyalties, but that's why I didn't send the email in the end.

 Well, I did think about it.

-I'd well I had to um because why didn't these people at Premier deny why didn't they specify that this is for these prank phone calls in their morning shows or whenever it happens during the day, but it is not for talk radio.
+Why didn't they specify that this is for these prank phone calls in their morning shows or whenever it happens during the day?

 I have never heard of this.

-If some and people have presented, you know, come to me over the years with uh, you know, ideas, everybody wants to get in the act, and I have routinely shot it down.
+If some people have presented, you know, have come to me over the years with ideas.

-Pay for a bunch.
+Plus pay for it, pay for a bunch.

 We've got the best universe of potential callers in the in the country here, the largest audience ever.

-I don't think we could duplicate this if we script it.
+I don't care how good an actor, I don't think we could duplicate this if we script it.

 Some of this stuff is beyond being scripted.

-But I still can't figure out why Premier did not specify what they they let it stand out there that this is all happening as part of their talk radio division, which it's not.
+But I still can't figure out why Premier did not specify what they let it stand out there that this is all happening as part of their talk radio division, which it's not.

 At least not here.